andreabonvini/Notes/Neurosensory/NeurosensoryPart2.md

   <img src="images/stim.png" style="zoom:35%"/>

   Most of the current cochlear implant systems use intracochlear and extracochlear electrodes.
-Three different modes of current stimulation have been used in cochlear implant systems – *Monopolar*, *Bipolar* and *Common ground*
+Three different modes of current stimulation have been used in cochlear implant systems – *Monopolar*, *Bipolar* and *Common ground*.

-  In  ***monopolar***  stimulation,  current  is  passed  between  one  active  intracochlear  electrode  and  the  extracochlear  electrodes  (which  provide  the  return  current  path)  placed  either  as  a  ball  electrode  under  the  temporalis  muscle  (MP1)  or  a  plate  electrode  on  the  receiver  casing  (MP2)  (figure  2b).
+  In ***monopolar*** stimulation, current is passed between one active intracochlear electrode and the  extracochlear electrodes (which  provide the  return  current  path) placed either as a ball electrode  under the temporalis muscle (MP1) or a plate electrode on the receiver casing (MP2).
 When both of these extracochlear electrodes act as return electrodes in parallel, it is called MP1+2 configuration.

   In ***bipolar*** stimulation, current flows between an active and a return electrode within  the  cochlea;  whereas in common ground stimulation, current flows from one electrode within the cochlea to all other intracochlear electrodes.

-  ***Common Ground*** is an important stimulation mode because it is used diagnostically to detect electrode anomalies, since each electrode is independently activated
+  ***Common Ground*** is an important stimulation mode because it is used diagnostically to detect electrode anomalies, since each electrode is independently activated.